 Fort De Soto Park, voted among America’s best beaches by Dr. Beach and Tripadvisor, has a stretch of gorgeous beach just for dogs, and two large fenced-in areas (for small and larger pups, of course).
 Each offers hoses so you can wash the sand out of their paws after all the fun.
 Honeymoon Island State Park also has a sizeable dog beach.
 Sand Key Park has a special dog park as well as a playground for your (human) kiddos, plus grills and picnic tables that make this a great spot for the whole family.
 And here’s a well-kept local secret: Enterprise Dog Park in Clearwater.
 It’s a massive fenced-in park with acres of tree-shaded trails your dog can explore off-leash.
 There are also water stations and bags for picking up after your pup.

 You’ll want to spend at least one day exploring walkable St. Petersburg with your best friend.
 It's the perfect place to travel with your dog.
 In fact, the CommercialCafe website even named it to their list of 20 Best U.S. Cities for Pet Owners.
 All along Beach Drive, you’ll find water bowls, treats and restaurants with outdoor seating.
 Some shops will even let you bring your pup inside to browse with you.
 You’ll love walking along Central Ave. between downtown and the Grand Central District.
+Mutts & Martinis offers drinks for you and a dip for your dog.
+With over 25 sports streaming TVs and a dog only swimming pool you can both take some time to chill.
 Stop in at Three Dog Bakery for some special goodies – they’ll even personalize treats with your dog’s name.
 Across the street, do a little shopping for yourself at Brutique, a stylish boutique-bar concept where the friendly staff keeps a big jar of Milk Bone biscuits behind the bar (bonus: you might even meet Brutique’s mascot, Ziggy the beagle).